Options strives to create an environment in which people of color do not experience racism or prejudice. Read More

 Chris Linn

-Mental Health Therapist Intern – Supervised by Elizabeth Conkey, LPC
+Mental Health Therapist Associate- Supervised by Erin Lacy, LPC

 Salem, South

-I believe all human beings have an ability to grow and evolve in ways that enable them to better accept past challenges, navigate present circumstances, and cultivate more satisfying futures.
-Underpinning this belief is my faith in collaborative therapy as an effective tool for accessing that ability and for enabling clients to live meaningful lives informed by their own strengths and values.
-As a therapist, my approach to using that tool is an integrative one inspired by behavioral, existential, and mindfulness principles.
-My goal in working together will be to assist you in exploring who you have been, who you are, and who you aspire to become.
-Through such exploration, I trust that your personal path to authentic well-being, satisfaction, and self-understanding can be revealed.
+I believe human beings have the ability to grow and evolve in ways that enable them to better accept past challenges, more effectively navigate present experiences, and cultivate fundamentally healthy futures.
+Underpinning this belief is my faith in collaborative therapy as an effective tool for accessing that ability and for empowering clients to live meaningful lives aligned with their own strengths and values.
+As a therapist, my approach to using that tool is an integrative one infused with psychodynamic, humanistic, and behavioral principles.
+My goal in our shared work will be to support you in exploring who you have been, who you are, and who you aspire to become.
+Through such exploration, I am confident that your personal path to authentic self-understanding and sustainable well-being can be found.

 Accepted Insurance